 Wigan Warriors' Sam Halsall starts for Newcastle Thunder on Father's Day, days after dad's death

+Wigan Warriors' Sam Halsall scores try for Newcastle Thunder on Father's Day, days after dad's death

-Wigan Warriors youngster Sam Halsall will play for loan club Newcastle Thunder this Father's Day just days after his dad passed away.
+Wigan Warriors youngster Sam Halsall scored a try for loan club Newcastle Thunder this Father's Day, just days after his dad passed away.

 Sam, a centre who made his debut for for Adrian Lam's side last year, lost his father Dave Halsall, 47, earlier this week.